 Through zoning, city governments transform broad policy goals into property-specific land use regulations.
 Zoning is a local government's primary tool for regulating development, determining the size, shape, style, location, and permitted use of buildings in a given area.
 Various kinds of land uses are grouped into general categories, or "zones," such as open space, agricultural, residential, commercial, manufacturing, and public facilities, each with its own set of standards.

 In the City of Los Angeles, the first letter of the Zone Class indicates its use: O = open space; A = agricultural; R = residential; C = commercial; M = manufacturing; and P = public facilities.
 Subcategories of zones give more specific instructions about the uses allowed.
-For instance, the M3 Zone permits the manufacturing of chemicals, which is a less restrictive use than those allowed in the M2 Zone.
+For instance, the M3 Zone permits the manufacturing of chemicals, which would not be permitted in the less restrictive M2 Zone.